 Either way, fruits and vegetables are still seen as much healthier food to eat.
-They’re naturally lower in fat and salt than meat, and contain only natural sugar.
+They’re naturally lower in fat and salt than meat and contain only natural sugar.
 Eating more fruit and veg is generally seen as a good thing.
 In the UK and other countries, there’s been a massive push for people, whatever their dietary choice, to eat at least 5 portions of fruit and veg a day.

 Some suggest that being on a flexitarian diet may be better for your health than vegetarianism or other plant-based diets.
 This is because plant-based proteins aren’t “complete” like those you would find in meat.
 We need the have an intake of the full range of proteins to stay healthy, meaning a fully vegetarian diet or vegan diet makes it difficult to ensure this.
 By eating meat now and again, you’re not missing out on the proteins your body needs.

 Reason #4: Weight Loss

 When it comes to wanting to lose weight, a flexitarian diet is actually a viable option.
 US News, who comprehensively rank popular diets each year, rates a flexitarian diet as 3rd best diet in the world.
 Its research shows that flexitarians are 15% slimmer than meat eaters, and their life expectancy is 3.5 years longer on average.

 Reason #5: Money

 Food prices are rising around the world.
 But vegetables are still generally cheaper than meat.
 So not only is switching to a more plant-based meal plan healthier, but it’s also easier on your bank balance.